Naked men and drunks: England assesses the reopening of pubs

 “Quickly everything got out of control and by 8-9 p.m. it was a proper street party with people dancing and drinking,” he said.
 “Barely anyone was wearing masks and nobody respected social distancing …. to be honest with that many people on one street it was physically impossible.”

 Some fear the British government is being overly hasty, even reckless, in sanctioning the changes.
-The U.K.’s confirmed virus death toll of 44,198 is the third-highest in the world, behind the United States and Brazil.
-Critics note that the reopening of bars and restaurants in the United States and elsewhere has been blamed for a spike in new infections.
+The U.K.’s confirmed virus death toll of 44,220 is the third-highest in the world, behind the United States and Brazil.
+The reopening of bars and restaurants in the United States and elsewhere has been blamed for a spike in new infections.

 David King, a former chief scientific adviser to the British government, criticized the latest lockdown easing.
 He said it looked like the strategy is to “maintain” the current level of about 3,000 new coronavirus infections per day across England in order to open up sections of the economy.